victor-porcar/delayed-batch-executor/README.md

 			            // their parameters (an integer value) collected in a list (list of integers)
 				    // that will be passed to the callback method, and from the list returned from this
 				    // method, each thread will receive its corresponding value
-				    // all this managed behind the scenes by DelayedBatchExecutor }
+				    // all this managed behind the scenes by the DelayedBatchExecutor }
 ```
 In the example below, the thread is stopped when the execute(...) method is executed until the result is available (blocking behaviour).
+This is one of the three execution policies of the DelayedBatchExecutor

 ## Execution Policies